Adam Leipzig: Teaching and public speaking

-Articles
+Writing

 Leipzig has written for American Theatre, Written By, Screen International, and High Performance, and he was the founding editor of Theatre LA magazine.
 In 2005 Leipzig wrote two articles for The New York Times about how the movie business works for theatrical and home video releases.

+Leipzig is also the publisher of Cultural Daily (former Cultural Weekly), a daily digital publication and media project for participatory civic journalism.